Minnesota Orchestra: History

-Post-lockout
+In October 2012, the Minnesota Orchestral Association (the orchestra's governing body) locked out the orchestra's musicians after failing to reach a new collective bargaining agreement, canceling the entire 2012–13 season.
+Music director Osmo Vänskä resigned amid the dispute.
+The lockout ended in January 2014 when the musicians and the Association reached a new agreement, and Vänskä returned as music director in 2014 for the 2014-2015 season.
+The lockout followed several years of financial strain, including investment losses during the 2008 financial crisis and mounting operational deficits.

-On January 14, 2014, the Musicians of the Minnesota Orchestra announced that they had reached a collective bargaining agreement with the Minnesota Orchestra Association to end the lockout on February 1, 2014.
-Concerts resumed at Orchestra Hall in February.
-On April 24, 2014, the orchestra announced Vänskä's return as music director effective with the 2014–15 and 2015–16 seasons.
 In July 2017, the orchestra announced the extension of Vänskä's contract as music director through the 2021–22 season.
 In December 2018, the orchestra announced that Vänskä would conclude his tenure as music director at the close of the 2021-2022 season.
 He is to take the title of conductor laureate.

 In May 2015, the Minnesota Orchestra performed in Havana, Cuba, as a result of the Cuban Thaw, becoming the first professional U.S. orchestra to play in Cuba since the Milwaukee Symphony Orchestra in 1999.
 In August 2018, it became the first professional U.S. orchestra to perform in South Africa.
 In January 2022, the orchestra, Vänskä, and Elina Vähälä gave the North American premiere of the original 1904 version of Jean Sibelius's Violin Concerto.

 In December 2021, Thomas Søndergård first guest-conducted the orchestra.
 He returned for another guest-conducting engagement in April 2022.
 In July 2022, the orchestra announced Søndergård's appointment as its next music director, effective with the 2023-2024 season, with an initial contract of five seasons.
+In February 2026, the orchestra announced the appointment of Leonidas Kavakos as its new principal guest conductor, effective with the 2027-2028 season, with an initial contract of three years.
+In April, the Orchestra and its musicians agreed on a new two-year labor contract, which lasts through August 31, 2028.